Hao-Laboratory/shifting-phase-SIM-algorithm/README.md

 # shiftPhaseSIM
-Codes based on Matlab for shift phase SIM algorithm
+Codes based on Matlab for SP-SIM algorithm